-SoCS is also the home of a thesis-based MSc.CS program and its collaborative specialization in Al variant (MSc.CS+AI).
+Besides the two PhD programs, SoCS is also the home of a thesis-based MSc.CS program and its variant MSc.CS+AI.
 The total number students in these two programs has been around 35 in the past six years.
 With a total of 66 research-focused graduate students in Fall 2021, the graduate student-to-faculty member ratio is 2.54.
 This ratio is relatively low for a CS department in a research-intensive university.